-5. Offer a variety of products - Offer a range of products, including different sizes, colors, and styles.
+5. Offer a variety of products - Offer a range of products, including different sizes, colours, and styles.
 This can help to appeal to a wider range of customers and increase the likelihood of sales.

 7. Market your products ahead of time - Promote your participation in the craft fair through the UKCraftFairs site, social media, your website, or other marketing materials.
 Reach out to your network and let them know where and when they can find your products.